 Joe Fairless: Alright, let’s do it.
 First, a quick word from our Best Ever partners.

-Joe Fairless: Best ever book you’ve recently read?
+Joe Fairless: Okay, best ever book you’ve recently read?

-Joe Fairless: What’s the best ever way you like to give back?
+Joe Fairless: What’s been the best ever deal you’ve done?

-Joe Fairless: And how can the Best Ever listeners learn more about what you’ve got going on?
+Joe Fairless: How can the Best Ever listeners learn more about what you’re doing?